biggis-project/sensebox-station/FlinkDbSink/Readme.md

 =====================

-For all configuration keys, values provided on command line ("Program Arguments" in Flink Management Console) take the highest priority; if not provided on command line, the value from the corresponding environment variable is used, else the default value is used.
+For all configuration keys, values provided on command line ("Program Arguments" in Flink Management Console) take the highest priority; if not provided on command line, the default value is used.

 If no default value exists, and no value is explicitly provided, an exception is thrown.